-National or regional methodologies for assessing occurrences of the HCV 2 interpretations: Best Available Information for assessing occurrences of these interpretations: BAI >SLIMF BAI SLIMF For RAMSAR sites For a summary of some of the areas ' features and values , see RAMSAR (References) x For connectivity corridors and landscape conservation areas For basic descriptions of the areas and their values , see SNTC (2018m) and CEPF (2010).
-For the Lebombo х
+National or regional methodologies for assessing occurrences of the HCV 2 interpretations: Best Available Information for assessing occurrences of these interpretations: BAI >SLIMF BAI SLIMF For Intact Forest Landscapes See Annex H of FSC (2017).
+See also the Best Available Information for identifying HCV 2 Х Х For North Rupununi Wetlands For a basic description of area's scope, biodiversity, and cultural values, see NRDDB (2018). х х

-National or regional methodologies for assessing occurrences of the HCV 2 interpretations: Best Available Information for assessing occurrences of these interpretations: BAI >SLIMF BAI SLIMF Transfrontier Corridor, consider also de Vletter (2015).
+National or regional methodologies for assessing occurrences of the HCV 2 interpretations: Best Available Information for assessing occurrences of these interpretations: BAI >SLIMF BAI SLIMF For additional guidance in identifying IFLs in the management unit, consider: FSC (20XXb) For guidance in identifying other examples of HCV 2 that may exist in the management unit, consider: FSC (20XXa) and HCVRN (2013) (e.g., Chapter 3.2, Identification of HCV 2).

-C: Strategies for Maintaining and Enhancing HCV 2

-National or regional strategies for maintaining and/or enhancing the HCV 2 interpretations: Best Available Information for management strategies for these interpretations: BAI >SLIMF BAI SLIMF For all HCV 2 Interpretations: Strategies that fully maintain the extent and intactness of the forest ecosystems and the viability of their biodiversity concentrations, including plant and animal indicator species, keystone species, and/or guilds associated with large intact natural forest ecosystems.
-Examples include protection zones and set-aside areas, with any commercial activity in areas that are not set-aside being limited to low intensity operations that fully maintain forest structure, composition, regeneration, and disturbance patterns at all times.
+National or regional strategies for maintaining and/or enhancing the HCV 2 interpretations: Best Available Information for management strategies for these interpretations: BAI >SLIMF BAI SLIMF For all HCV 2: Strategies that fully maintain the extent and intactness of the forest ecosystems and the viability of their biodiversity concentrations, including plant and animal indicator species, keystone species, and/or guilds associated with large intact natural forest ecosystems .
+Examples include protection zones and set-aside areas, with any commercial activity in areas that are not set-aside being limited to low- intensity operations that fully maintain forest structure, composition, regeneration, and disturbance patterns at all times.
 For all HCV 2: Where enhancement is identified as the objective , measures to restore and reconnect forest ecosystems , their intactness, and habitats that support natural biological diversity are in place.
-For areas of indigenous/native forest , woodland, or grassland: Limit livestock grazing, hunting, harvest of fuelwood and other NTFPs, and other uses to levels that are sustainable and do not harm ecosystems and habitats .
-Implement measures to guard against and eradicate invasive alien plants (including trees).
-Protect sites from conversion to intensive agriculture, plantations , and industrial land uses.
-Manage for natural fire regimes, to the extent possible.
-(Per SEA, 2014; SEA, 2016; FSC, 2017a; Delamini, 2017; SGS, 2017; SA, 2014b; others) For RAMSAR sites Strategies should consider the information at RAMSAR (References) х Х
+For IFLs: The core area of each Intact Forest Landscape within the Management Unit is protected, comprising at least 70% of the Intact Forest Landscapes within the Management Unit .
+See also Annex H of FSC (2017).
+Where mining is a threat: Strategies should also include measures to avoid or minimize road construction, and to protect forests and ecosystems from mining and resulting deforestation and degradation of forests and aquatic systems.
+(Per Montambault et al, 2002; Bicknell et al, 2017; Hammond, 2005;